The Declaration of Independence gives a classic affirmation of Human Rights:

 Practice – Answers

-2. C. A census map helped the public to visualize slavery.
+2. C. A census map was created to provide a visual link between secession and slavery.

 3. D. thematic mapping of larger social, political, and cultural trends

 4. A. For the Sick and Wounded Soldiers of the U.S. Army